Glock G44 15-Round Magazine: OEM .22 LR, In Stock 2026

 The G44 exists to give Glock shooters cheap trigger time. .22 LR ammunition runs at a fraction of 9mm cost per round, which makes the G44 an ideal platform for drilling fundamentals, working on transitions, and running new shooters through familiarization without burning centerfire ammo.
 The original 10-round capacity was a compromise between the G19's 15-round magazine and the mechanical reality of feeding .22 LR reliably through a double-stack polymer magazine.

-Moving to 15 rounds brings the G44 to capacity parity with the G19, which is the whole point of the platform: a training analog that mirrors the centerfire gun you actually carry.
+Moving to 15 rounds brings the G44 to capacity parity with the Glock 19, which is the whole point of the platform: a training analog that mirrors the centerfire gun you actually carry.
 During drill work, a third fewer reloads per string means more reps per session and less time spent loading mags between runs.
 For shooters using the G44 to practice standardized drills like Bill Drills, El Presidente, or dot torture, capacity parity with the centerfire gun eliminates the mental asterisk of "I ran out before the real pistol would have."

 For a deeper breakdown of the Slimline 15-round magazines that were announced alongside the G44 mag, see our coverage of the Glock G43X and G48 factory 15-round magazines.